 Oglethorpe e-mail account names and e-mail passwords are used to log on to other software and services provided by Oglethorpe including, but not limited to, Office 365, Moodle, OASIS, RAVE and TutorTrac.
-(Back to ToC)

-10.15.3.
+10.13.3.
 Moodle

 Moodle is open source software for managing the web-based access to classes.
 At Oglethorpe, courses are automatically created and students are automatically enrolled, based on information from the registrar.